fatiharapoglu/twitter/README.md

 -   [ ] handle profile header img
 -   [ ] add card when hover on tweet profile & username
 -   [ ] complete profile, remove placeholders, desc images and everything
+-   [ ] find throw new Errors, console.logs, message:, error:, snackbar here, alert(),
+-   [ ] think about handling related errors in the fetch folder
+-   [ ] use try catch in awaits
+-   [ ] global-error / error handling detailed
+-   [ ] change explore to home, home only followings
 -   [ ] add age, name, stuff, required in the sign up.
 -   [ ] make another prisma schema for replies, it needs to not count as a regular tweet
 -   [ ] message logic / socket io? feathers? how in next